-Chair Christa L. Colyer John B. White Professor of Chem stry Willie L. Hinze Ranlet and Frank Bell Jr. Faculty Fellow and Thurman D. Kitchin Professor o of Chemistry Dilip K. Kondepudi William L. Poteat Professor of Chemistry Mark E. Welker Professors Uli Bierbach, Christa L. Colyer, Bradley T. Jones, Abdessadek Lachgar, Ronald E. Noftle Associate Professors Rebecca W. Alexander, Paul B. Jones, Akbar Salam Assistant Professors Patricia C. D os Santos, Lindsay R. Comstock, Amanda C. Jones
+Program Director Paul Jones Chair Christa L. Colyer John B. White Professor of Chemistry Willie L. Hinze Ranlet and Frank Bell Jr. Faculty Fellow and Thurman D. Kitchin Professor of Chemistry Dilip K. Kondepudi William L. Poteat Professor of Chemistry Mark E. Welker Professors Uli Bierbach, Christa L. Colyer, Bradley T. Jones, Abdessadek Lachgar, Ronald E. Noftle Associate Professors Rebecca W. Alexander, Paul B. Jones, Akbar Salam Lindsay R. Comstock, Patricia C. Dos Santos, Amanda C. Jones Assistant Professors

 The Department of Chemistry offers programs of study leading to the MS and PhD degrees.

 Opportunities for study in courses and through research are available in analytical, biological, inorganic, organic, and physical chemistry.
 Research plays a major role in the graduate program.
 Since the number of graduate students is limited, the research program of the individual student is enhanced by close daily contact with the faculty.

-All applicants for graduate work in the department are expected to offer as preparation college-level fundamental courses in general, analytical, organic, inorganic, and physical chemistry; physics; and mathematics through one year of calculus.
+All applicants for graduate work in the department are expected to offer as preparation collegelevel fundamental courses in general, analytical, organic, inorganic, and physical chemistry; physics; and mathematics through one year of calculus.
 During registration all new graduate students take qualifier examinations covering the fields of analytical, biological, inorganic, organic, and physical chemistry.
 Programs of study are in part determined by the results of these examinations, and deficiencies are to be remedied during the student's first academic year.